aragonzkresearch/leagueofidentity/README.md

 Henceforth we will denote by `mpk` the so computed `master public key`.
 So, in the following commands whenever we will write e.g., `mpk` you need to replace it with the previous value.
 Similarly, for the string `token`.
+Note that the reconstructed `mpk` computed by the previous command is just used for debug purposes.
+In real applications one should use as master public key the one that is made public by the `LoI` members at the launch of the system.

 ### Encrypt
 Let us assume that the secret message to encrypt is the string ``aa`` and it is contained in the file `msg`.